-- When sleep drugs are used nightly for more than a few weeks, they may not work as well to help sleep problems.
+- When sleep drugs are used nightly for more than a few weeks, they may not work as well to help your child sleep.
 This is known as tolerance.
-Only use sleep drugs for a short time.
-If sleep problems last, call the doctor.
+Only give your child sleep drugs for a short time.
+If your child’s sleep problems last, call the doctor.

 - Memory problems or loss.

 - Feeling very tired or weak.

 - Some people have done certain tasks or actions while they were not fully awake like driving, and making and eating food.
 Most of the time, people do not remember doing these things.
 Tell the doctor if this happens to your child.